Choose the perfect Kia Sorento model year for yourself. Our ultimate guide explores the best and worst Kia Sorento model years for you.

 4th generation (MQ4) | 2021-Present |

 The clear delineation of generations offers a useful snapshot of Sorento’s evolution.
-Each generational transition often brings substantial changes that can be crucial factors for potential buyers.
+Each generational transition often brings substantial alterations that can be crucial factors for potential buyers.

 Kia Sorento Best, Neutral and Worst Years